 Anyway.
-If you ever wanted to feel like a Maharana prince, or James Bond (male or female!), this place will fulfill your desires.
+If you ever want to feel like a Maharana prince, or James Bond (male or female!), this place will fulfill your desires.

 It has to be the most iconic hotel building in the world.
 It appeared in many movies like Mars Attacks! or the Hangover with its recognizable pyramid shape.

-The name comes from the Egyptian city of Luxor, which is the ancient Thebes.
+The name comes from the Egyptian city of Luxor, the ancient Thebes.
 They use this theme throughout the hotel, like the massive Great Sphinx of Giza statue in front of it.

 Inside it has a massive 120,000-square-foot (11,000 m2) casino with over 2,000 slot machines and 87 table games.